MicrosoftDocs/azure-devops-docs/docs/report/widget-catalog.md

 ![Deployment status widget](_img/widget-deployment-status.png)

 > [!NOTE]
-> **Feature availability:** You can access this widget from Team Services or TFS 2017.1 or later versions.
+> **Feature availability:** You can access this widget from VSTS or TFS 2017.1 or later versions.

 Configurable widget that shows a consolidated view of the deployment status and test pass rate across multiple environments for a recent set of builds.
 You configure the widget by specifying a build definition, branch, and linked release definitions.